Course Description

 Project

-In the second half of the semester, you will do a research project, in which you will choose a data set that’s interesting to you and apply Bayesian methods to analyze it.
+In the second half of the semester, you will do a research project, in which you will choose a data set that’s interesting to you and apply statistical methods to analyze it.
 You will present the results of your project in class during the last week of the semester and turn in a written report about your project.

 Tests and Examinations